-Our process, like with most other projects, started with research, sketching, and opinionated internal discussions on decisions like development stack or payment processing options.
-Our design process is very iterative in general as is; however, the large nature and interwoven nature of the product had us constantly revising UI to adjust for changes in another portion of the app to work accordingly.
-Due to these constant changes and tweaks between entire teams, our communication surged at radical levels.
+Our process, as with most projects, started with research, sketching, and passionate internal discussions about things like development stack and payment processing options.
+Our design process is usually iterative in general; however, the large and interwoven nature of the product had us constantly tweaking the UI to adjust for changes in other portions of the app so that everything could run as a cohesive whole.
+Due to these daily changes, communication between teams was virtually constant to keep everyone on the same page.

-When we launched the product in August of 2015, we made sure to celebrate quickly, as we launched numerous point updates through September 2016 that featured addition of rentals & services, and updated chat/payment system based upon some informal user testing and feedback.
+When we launched the product in August of 2015, we made sure to celebrate quickly, as we continued to launch numerous point updates through September 2016.
+These featured the addition of rentals and services as well as an updated chat/payment system based upon informal user testing and feedback.

 For a wide adoption of use, we created an iOS, Android, and web app so that any student could utilize the service.
-These products incorporate numerous features like a payment system, allowing students (who rarely carry cash) the option of cashless transactions.
+These products incorporate features like a payment system which allows students, who rarely carry cash, the option of convenient cashless transactions.

-Tradeversity not only allows sale of products, but also of rentals and services.
-We allow users to change availability of rentals & services to identify when an item is rented out.
-These items also stay on the marketplace after purchase, as they allow for repeat use unlike product listings that are automatically removed after purchase.
+Tradeversity not only permits sale of products, but also of rentals and services.
+We allow users to change the availability of items to easily identify when an item is rented out.
+These items also stay on the marketplace after purchase, as they allow for repeat use, unlike product listings that are automatically removed after purchase.